 The machines have not taken over, as The Matrix warned.
 We have, however, sadly lost some sense of wonder and appreciation for mystery along the way.
 And its identification of AI as a potentially uncontrollable force wasn’t unreasonable.
 As our world moves ever-closer to actual AI, as the surveillance-state extends into every crevice, as the first driverless cars start killing their first pedestrians in the streets, concerns about out-of-control technology have only intensified, with even mainstream technology leaders warning vocally about the risks.

 The average Matrix viewer in 1999 probably didn’t pause to consider the ethics of Neo’s recruitment from several angles, nor analyze what was appealing about perceiving a false universe and fighting back against it.
 They appreciated the feeling the characters gave them, let the characters speak for themselves, and were drawn into an intricate sci-fi universe.
 The Matrix would probably not be made the same way today, and would be more divisive if it were.
 But as a window into a more patient culture, one that was perhaps more tolerant of stories about free-thinking protagonists following their views to violent ends, this film is precious.
-So, don’t think of The Matrix in terms of right and wrong; it as a guide.
+So, don’t think of The Matrix in terms of right and wrong; think of it as a guide.

 Aaron Nava is a writer, social media and political manager living in Ottawa.